Skreamzz/Ishwikiclone/Running-an-SSH-server.md

 To login as root without a password, I follow the usual steps to create a key with ssh-keygen and ssh-copy-id the public key to the phone.
 But upon login, I am still prompted for password.
 Permission of .ssh dir is 700, and permission of authorized_keys is 600.

-On the iPhone I stop the sshd server and restart in debug mode:
+On the iPhone I stop the sshd server:

 ```
 service sshd stop
 ```
+ And restart in debug mode:
 ```
 /usr/sbin/sshd -d -p 22
 ```

 Now the ssh server on the phone is listening and will log activity to the screen.
 I open another terminal window and ssh to the phone as root.
 I am prompted for the password, but do not enter it yet.
 Over in the debug output I see the following message: